“The vision of KU University Library is to be a dynamic information resource center for establishing a knowledge-based society.”

 This collection consists of resources that are used heavily such as:

-Dissertations and theses, research works, collection of pictures and official documents.
+Dissertations and theses, research works, a collection of pictures and official documents.
 OPAC (Online Public Access Catalogue) locates these resources.
-In order to browse easily, some materials are kept in open shelves.
-These items have short loan period.
+In order to browse easily, some materials are kept on open shelves.
+These items have a short loan period.

 General Reference Collection

 Arabic & English dictionaries, common encyclopedias, government gazettes, yearbooks, bibliographies, indexes, and abstracts, etc. The materials in this section are not borrowable.
 Users are allowed to refer to the collection inside the library premises only.

 – The information resources which are accessed only through PCs, network, or the Internet are defined as e-resources such as CD-ROMs, Electronic Journals, Web Resources, Subject Databases (online or in-house).

 – CD-ROMs, Databases, Digital Information services through PCs at the library are accessed by library users.
 All subscribed databases can be accessed remotely by Username & Password obtained from the circulation desk.

 Light Reading Collection

 – KU library develops such collection in order to fulfill the students’ different reading interests.

 –This collection includes different types of materials such as novels, motivational books, self-help books, etc.